sg-crest A Singapore Government Agency Website

 A Summons to a Witness is a court order issued to a witness requiring them to attend court on a specified date and time to give oral evidence (testify) in relation to a criminal case.

-A subpoena is a court order issued to a witness in a civil case or family case.
-There are 3 types of subpoenas that may require a witness to do the following:
+A subpoena, an order to attend court and an order to produce documents, are court orders issued to a witness in a civil case or family case.
+The court order may require a witness to do the following:

 • Attend court to testify.